sacdallago/biotrainer/README.md

 ## Overview
 *Biotrainer* is an open-source framework that simplifies machine learning model development for protein analysis.
-It provides:
+It provides the following modules:
-- **Easy-to-use** training and inference pipelines for protein feature prediction
+- **Training**: Easy to use training and inference pipelines for protein feature prediction
-- **Standardized data formats** for various prediction tasks
+- **Embedding**: Built-in support for protein language models (ProtT5, ESM-2, ESM-C, ...) and baselines (blosum62, one_hot_encoding, ...)
-- **Built-in support** for protein language models and embeddings
+- **BioEngineer**: Zero-shot predictions and mutation generation of protein sequences
-- **Flexible configuration** through simple YAML files
+- **AutoEval**: Automated evaluation of protein language models on curated downstream tasks

 ## Quick Start